 scientific illustrator by night and weekends.

 I have a B.Sc. in Zoology and an MSc.BMC in Biomedical Communications, both

 from the University of Toronto.
 After graduation, I worked as a medical and scientific

 illustrator and animator producing visuals, predominately for undergraduate textbook

 publications.
-Since the Fall 2003 I have been working for Artery Studios
+Since the Fall 2003 I have been working for Artery Studios, a medical

 legal & animation studio, as an art director and medical illustrator.
 My current freelance